Larry Yaeger's

 Home Page

-This is the place for information about:
+This is the place for (not necessarily up-to-date) information about:

-More details on the Polyworld page, but I am pleased to say that a modern version of Polyworld open source, built atop Qt and OpenGL, is available through github at https://github.com/polyworld/polyworld.
-The SourceForge.net version is also still available at http://sourceforge.net/projects/polyworld, however all new development, from 2015 on, will be through the github repository.
-Polyworld currently builds and runs on Mac OS X and Linux.
-It has also been built and run on Windows, but the code may take some tweaking.
-I have published papers on evolutionary increases in neural complexity, the evolution of Ideal Free Distributions (of agents to heterogeneous resources), and the evolution of small world networks absent the kind of physical constraints thought to produce these kinds of networks in biological brains using Polyworld (a few details and paper links on the Polyworld page).
-It has also been used at Keele University in the UK and two PhD students at Indiana University are using Polyworld currently, one to investigate the role of neuromodulation in adaptive behavior, the other to study evolution of neural dynamics towards the edge of chaos.
+Using Polyworld I have published papers on evolutionary increases in neural complexity, the evolution of Ideal Free Distributions (of agents to heterogeneous resources), and the evolution of small world networks absent the kind of physical constraints thought to produce these kinds of networks in biological brains (a few details and paper links on the Polyworld page).
+It has also been used at Keele University in the UK and three PhD students at Indiana University have used Polyworld to investigate the evolution of species (using gene cluster analysis identical to that used in biological studies), to study the role of neuromodulation in adaptive behavior, and to study the evolution of neural dynamics towards the edge of chaos.

 On a related note, I've also prepared a list of relatively recent science fiction literature that I am particularly fond of.
 It originally was intended just for a few friends, but it may be of interest to others looking for a good read, filled with interesting ideas.